notifhy/frontend/privacy.md

 **We do not sell or market your data.**

 ## How Do We Store Your Data?
 This application stores data on a personal home server in Canada.
 Data is stored in an encrypted database, which is stored on a password protected computer.
-Data is not intended to be reachable by others outside of those who operate this application.
+Data should not be reachable by others outside of those who operate this application.

 Backups, which consist of the encrypted database, are stored through Google Drive.
-These backups occur roughly every 30 minutes.
-These backups are kept for up to 2 months.
+These backups occur roughly every 30 minutes, although this is subject to change without notice.
+These backups are kept indefinitely until no longer needed.

 While we strive for the best security possible, absolute protection cannot be guaranteed.
 As stated in our Terms of Service, we are not liable for damages.

-Data is kept until it is no longer necessary for the usage described above.
+Data is kept until it is no longer necessary for the usages described above.

 ## What Are Your Data Protection Rights?
 We would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

- - The right to access – You have the right to request us for copies of your personal data. we may charge you a small fee for this service.
+ - The right to access – You have the right to request us for copies of your personal data.
+We may charge you a small fee for this service.

  - The right to rectification – You have the right to request that us correct any information you believe is inaccurate.
 You also have the right to request us to complete the information you believe is incomplete.